ibe-uw/tiara/docs/detailed-installation.md

     ```
 3. After the environment is crated, run `conda activate tiara-env`.

+You can of course install **tiara** in any Python environment (`venv`, `virtualenv` etc),
+but it should be a fresh one.

 ## **Tiara** installation

 Now you can install **tiara** in your environment.
-There are three ways to handle dependencies:
+There are two ways to handle dependencies:
 - You can install them by hand: in the `tiara-env` run `conda install numpy pytorch numba joblib`
 and then `conda install -c conda-forge tqdm biopython skorch`.
+(Or just simply `pip install -r requirements.txt`)
 - You can let the setup.py script install them for you.
 It could potentially cause problems with your conda environment though,
 but if you use it only for **tiara**, everything should be fine.
-If you choose this option, proceed to the next step.
+This is a recommended option.

 Now you can clone this repository, navigate to the directory containing setup.py and run it: